Canada's financial vitals.

 Official sourceHousing

-CREA's composite benchmark price for a typical Canadian home — more reliable than the raw average because it controls for mix.
+CREA's composite benchmark price for a typical home - more reliable than the raw average because it controls for the mix of homes sold.
+2026 has softened (about -4% y/y); 2027-2028 are projected (dashed) from CREA's and CMHC's near-flat, below-inflation outlook.

 Why it matters: The number to beat if you're saving for a down payment, and the one news headlines refer to when they say 'home prices fell'.